-15. Students in informal (i.e. non-compulsory) care arrangements are not "Looked After" under the meaning of the relevant legislation and do not (unless they have been "Looked After" at another time) qualify for funding as care-experienced.
+16. Under the current guidance students in informal (i.e. non-compulsory) care arrangements are not "Looked After" under the meaning of the relevant legislation and do not (unless they have been "Looked After" at another time)

+- qualify for funding as Care-Experienced.
 This can be true even where there was a specific statutory basis for the local authority having intervened to protect that student's welfare.

-- However, the college may take the decision that students in informal care arrangements are self-supporting and allocate the self-supporting maintenance rate of funding on this basis. - 16.
+However, the college may take the decision that students in informal care arrangements are self-supporting and allocate the self-supporting maintenance rate of funding on this basis. - 17.
 Non-compulsory arrangements are made on a voluntary basis (i.e. although the local authority may have a duty to make arrangements, the acceptance of the local authority's offer by the student is voluntary).
-Therefore a student will not have been considered to be "looked after" for the purposes of the relevant legislation, even in situations where social work services have been involved.
+Therefore a student will not have been considered to be "looked after" for the purposes of the relevant legislation, even in situations where social work services have been involved. - 18.
+As part of our commitment on FE/HE alignment of student support SFC is currently working with SAAS and key external stakeholders on the definitions of kinship care and informal care.
+SFC and SAAS aim to align policies for Care Experienced students.
+This work is ongoing and we will inform colleges of relevant developments in due course.